whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 This is what it means to _build a healthy nation one community at a time_.
 When you can form deep friendships with other people around you, who are committed to supporting each other and the Earth, bringing out the best in each other and living a meaningful life every day, you're forming a little healthy community where trust and gratitude are the norm, because integrity and generosity and mutual aid are normal too.

-When people feel isolated and scared, even if they don't like the corruption, greed, and discrimination of their unhealthy nation, they will go along with and protect their unhealthy nation because it offers them stability and some measure of safety and comfort.
+When people feel isolated and scared, even if they don't like the corruption of their unhealthy nation, they will support and protect their unhealthy nation because it offers them stability and some measure of safety and comfort.
 Their friends and family are all part of the unhealthy nation, and all their hopes and dreams are tied up in it.
 When a revolution occurs, people who don't have those deep relationships will easily be convinced that their way of life is under attack, and they will fight the revolutionaries.

 If you can form a little community that embraces these healthy-nation practices of deep solidarity and generosity, the people in your group won't be isolated anymore.
 Scary things might happen, but nobody in the community will face them alone.
 When people can orient to this community of deep relationships, they will have less motivation to protect their unhealthy nation in order to protect themselves.
-Instead they will enjoy that "most secure feeling in the world" when they trust their community to protect them.
+Instead they will enjoy that most secure feeling in the world when they trust their community to protect them.

-And over time if we can form enough healthy communities, perhaps someday they will unite to form a healthy nation.
+And over time if we can form enough healthy communities, perhaps someday they will unite to form a healthy nation, or even many healthy nations.

 So work with others to form a healthy community, making it as beautiful as you can while living under the imposed laws of your unhealthy nation.
 Even if nothing bigger ever happens, it will be good and worth the effort.
 And if the time is ever ripe for all the communities to come together to form a sovereign healthy nation, the community you help build will have an important role to play.

 #### Building a Healthy Nation is Hard -- But We Are Healthy Nations

-Building a healthy nation with others is challenging.
+Building a healthy nation is challenging.
 In unhealthy nations, we have a way of life that encourages superficiality, ineffective political movements, division, deceit, and selfishness.
-Many people learn to feel helpless or not care about anything, as their society seems so sick and there's no clear, legal path of deep change.
+Many people learn to feel helpless or not care about anything, as their society seems so sick and there's no clear path of deep change.

-It would already be hard to grow up surrounded by these hurtful qualities and then embrace a way of life based on integrity, generosity, and deep connection instead.
+It would be hard enough to grow up surrounded by these hurtful qualities and then embrace a way of life based on integrity, generosity, and deep connection instead.
 It becomes immensely harder when authorities sabotage solidarity, train people for obedience, spread lies, murder spiritual leaders, abuse children, and keep people in poverty.

 The only way to change this is to form new healthy communities with real solidarity despite all the challenges, where people share generously and stand for what's right for each other and the Earth, knowing each person has the others' backs no matter what.